transformgovsg/landing-zone/src/content/blog/20241125-your-guide-to-sense.md

 # Getting Serious: User Access Panel

 Government takes data governance very seriously.
-Let's see how we can use a module known as the User Access Panel to maintain a privileged user list, so that only authorised officers are allowed to access your databases through Sense. **Note**: only **superusers** will have access to this module.
+Let's see how we can use a module known as the User Access Panel to maintain a privileged user list, so that only authorised officers are allowed to access your databases through Sense. **Note**: only [**Super Users**](#Super User)  will have access to this module.

 (We have adopted [AdminJS](https://adminjs.co/), an open source admin panel package for apps written in Node.js.
 If you're interested in harnessing the full potential of this module, click on the link for more in-depth tutorials by the wonderful AdminJS team.)